Kipona festivities happening Monday, a Labor Day Celebration

 Food, fun and music, Monday is Day 3 and the final day of the Kipona Festival on Riverfront Park and City Island.
 This is the 103rd year of the Labor Day tradition in the city of Harrisburg.

-The main events run from 11:00 am to 7:00 pm.
-Through the event there are 30+ food vendors and nonstop live music on two stages.
+The main event runs from 11 a.m. to 7 p.m.
+There are over 30 food vendors and nonstop live music on two stages.

 Breakdown of events on Monday: